PKChionh/GeminiCare/README.md

 ## How I built it

-This project uses Google Gemini Pro 1.0, for the Google AI Hackathon 2024 ([https://www.pddhack.sg/](https://googleai.devpost.com/]).
+This Android project is written using Kotlin and uses Google Gemini Pro 1.0 APIs, as part of the submission for the Google AI Hackathon 2024 ([https://googleai.devpost.com/]).

 ## Quick start